The Library owns five eBook Collections. Students, faculty, and staff may access these collection off-campus with their email username and password.

 The Children's Books Research Guide features selected books from the collection and sorts the books into categories such as ABCs, Multicultural, and Health & Safety.

 Graphic novels can be fiction, non-fiction, history, fantasy, or anything in-between.
 Graphic novels are similar to comic books because they use sequential art to tell a story.

 The Graphic Novel collection is located on the second floor, South end.
 It is in the lounge area.

 The Graphic Novels research guide not provides a list of titles owned but also additional information on the history of graphic novels, web comics, and information on creating your own comic or graphic novel.

 The reference collection is located on the second level across from the stair case.
 These books cannot be borrowed.
 Visitors may copy reference books as long as they follow the U.S. copyright laws.
-The copier is located on the first level across from the Day Librarian's office.
+The copier is located on the first level of the library.
 It's 10 cents per page.